 Who should attend?

-This course is designed for those people who hold a current and valid First Aid at Work qualification.
-For those candidates whose First Aid at Work certificate has lapsed, St Andrew’s First Aid Training and Supplies Ltd will allow candidates to take this course if they attend within a month of the original certificate’s expiry date.
+This course is designed for those with a valid First Aid at Work qualification.
+If the certificate has expired, we allow candidates to take this course if they attend within a month of the original certificate’s expiry date.